+International travel.
 The second major force is international travel.
 Today's jetliners accommodate large numbers of travelers and at diminishingly low cost.
 International commerce has skyrocketed and with it, business travel.
 Tourism itself has become a lucrative enterprise and ever more adventuresome tourists and entrepreneurs now regularly travel into previously isolated areas.
-This has greatly heightened the likelihood of unusual microbes being acquired in remote habitats and transported within a day or two to other points on the globe.
-(SLIDE 9) In illustration, I would note that in the USA during the 1950s and 1960s, we had regularly recorded between 100 and 200 cases of malaria each year, all importations among tourists, businessmen or the military.
-During the late 1980s, the number began to increase rapidly to the point that we now record more than 1000 cases of malaria each year,11 with small outbreaks now being observed in such as Florida, California and New Jersey among persons who have never left the United States.
-This is not to suggest that malaria is becoming endemic but, rather, that it represents a marker indicating the growing potential for the introduction and spread of many agents from many different areas.
+This has greatly heightened the probability of unusual microbes being acquired in remote habitats and transported within a day or two to other points on the globe.
+In illustration, I would note that in the USA during the 1950s and 1960s, we had regularly recorded between 100 and 200 cases of malaria each year, all importations among tourists, businessmen or the military.
+During the 1980s, the number began to increase rapidly to the point that we now record more than 1000 cases of malaria each year," with small outbreaks now being observed in such as Florida, California and New Jersey among persons who have never left the United States.
+This is not to suggest that malaria is becoming endemic but, rather, that malaria represents a marker indicating the growing potential for the introduction and spread of many agents from many different areas.

-Growth of hospitals
+Growth of hospitals.
 The third major adverse influence, one which may surprise you, is the proliferation of hospitals, a comparatively recent phenomenon.
 As we were to discover during the smallpox eradication campaign, hospitals were a common and especially dangerous site for disease transmission.
 In many parts of the world, hospital resources are few; isolation facilities are often ineffective or non-existent; and large numbers of friends and family regularly visit.
-A patient with smallpox often infected many others, persons who came from villages and towns which were many miles distant.
-Many times, we discovered many outbreaks of smallpox occurring over a wide area two to three weeks after hospitalization of a single case.
-(SLIDE 10) Recent experience has shown hospitals to be the primary site for epidemic transmission of measles, Llasa fever and Ebola virus disease, among others.
+A patient with smallpox regularly infected many others, persons who came from villages and towns which were many miles distant.
+Many times, some two to three weeks after hospitalization of a single case, we discovered numerous outbreaks of smallpox occurring over a wide area.
+Recent experience has shown hospitals to be the primary site for epidemic transmission of measles, Llasa fever and Ebola virus disease, among others.
 For some diseases, this is accounted for by direct contact.
 In others, contaminated needles and syringes as well as other instruments are the cause because many hospitals have so few supplies that proper sterilization is impossible or, in some cases, ignored.
 In all hospitals, the problem of increasing antibiotic resistance is a major problem but, in fact, it is in the hospital setting where the development of antibiotic resistance principally takes place.